Edula23/crime-investigation-system/README.md

 # Crime Investigation and Case Management System

 This is our group project for Fundamentals of Programming II.
 We're building a command-line based crime investigation and case management system in C++, using MySQL for the database (as proposed).

-Below is just a rough plan for organizing the work and making sure everything matches our original proposal.
+# Overview

+The Crime Investigation and Case Management System is a C++ application designed to streamline the management of crime cases within law enforcement agencies.
+This system provides a centralized platform for storing and managing crime-related data, facilitating task assignment, progress monitoring, and inter-departmental coordination.It enables users to report crimes, monitor their status, and facilitate investigations through a user-friendly interface backed by a MySQL database.